UniversalDependencies/docs/workgroups/newdoc/simple_verbal_clauses.md

 3 Plur		sila		nila		kanila		they
 -->
 Transitive (two-argument) sentences have two core arguments, one in the nominative (pronoun or determiner) and the other in the accusative.
-We may want to use relation subtypes for the arguments in the patient voice (similarly to what we do in the English passive): [nsubj:pass]() for the subject and [obj:agent]() (not `obl:agent`!) for the object.
-However, the subtypes should not be taken to suggest that the agent voice is default and unmarked.

-* _Naglilinis siya ng bahay._ “She cleans the house.” (agent voice)
+* _Naglilinis siya ng bahay._ “She cleans the house.”

 ~~~ conllu
 # text = Naglilinis siya ng bahay.